Preston England Temple

-The temple serves Latter-day Saints from the Midlands and northern parts of England, the whole of Scotland, the Isle of Man, the Belfast Stake in Northern Ireland and the Dublin Stake in the Republic of Ireland.
-The Limerick District in the Republic of Ireland is served by the London England Temple.
+The temple serves Latter-day Saints from the Midlands and northern parts of England, the whole of Scotland, the Isle of Man, the Belfast Stake in Northern Ireland and the Dublin Stake and the Limerick District in the Republic of Ireland.

 History

 The LDS Church took root in Preston when its first missionaries arrived in 1837.
+The Preston Ward is the longest continuously functioning LDS Church unit in the world.

+The church's first temple in England was announced in 1953, and the London England Temple was completed and dedicated in 1958.
+The church saw a large increase in members in the decades after its dedication.
+Between 1960 and 1990, church membership in Britain multiplied over ninefold from about 16,600 to approximately 153,000.
+In 1990, the church announced that the London England Temple would close for remodeling in order to enhance its capacity.

-The Preston Ward is the longest continuously functioning unit in the LDS Church in the world.
-In June 1990, Jeffrey R. Holland was appointed as area president, and Gordon B. Hinckley, then serving as a counselor in the First Presidency, assigned him to seek a possible temple site in northern England.
+In June 1990, Jeffrey R. Holland, who was serving as a seventy, was appointed as area president, and Hinckley, then serving as a counselor in the First Presidency, assigned him to seek a possible temple site in northern England.

 A site on the north edge of Chorley in Lancashire, a few miles from the city of Preston, was selected, in part, because it "overlooked rolling hills to the east and a greenbelt area to the north and had easy access to the regional highway system".

-Due to its place in LDS Church history and the growth of membership in Preston, Hinckley announced the area would be the site for Britain's second temple (the first is in Surrey, near London).
-The temple groundbreaking ceremony was on 12 June 1994, with Hinckley presiding.
+Due to its place in LDS Church history and the growth of membership in Preston, during the rededication of the London England Temple, on October 19, 1992, Hinckley announced the area would be the site for Britain's second temple.
+The temple groundbreaking ceremony was on June 12, 1994, with Hinckley presiding.
+Over 10,000 people attended the groundbreaking ceremony.
 When construction was completed, a two-week public open house in May 1998 attracted 123,000 visitors, and members from 24 stakes volunteered.

 The new temple was dedicated in 15 sessions from June 7–10, 1998, and more than 18,000 Latter-day Saints participated.
-The dedicatory prayer offered by Hinckley, who was then serving as the church's president, included these words, "Bless the Saints of the United Kingdom, these wonderful people of England, Scotland, Wales, and Northern Ireland, as well as those of the Irish Republic.
+The dedicatory prayer, offered by Hinckley, who was then serving as the church's president, included these words, "Bless the Saints of the United Kingdom, these wonderful people of England, Scotland, Wales, and Northern Ireland, as well as those of the Irish Republic.
 As they pay their tithes and offerings, wilt Thou open the windows of heaven and shower down blessings upon them."

 In 2014, the European Court of Human Rights affirmed a 2008 judgement by the House of Lords who had ruled that the temple was not qualified as a "place of public religious worship" since access was restricted to this select group (church members holding a temple recommend) and this determined the LDS Church tax status.